benfrick/docs-portfolio/src/doc/commerce/customization/use-customization.md

     </script>
     ```

     >TIPS:
     >- The argument for the `rootElement` parameter can be populated with a method like `document.getElementbyId('element-id-where-builder-renders')`.
     >- The argument for the `config` parameter must contain at minimum the `nike-api-caller-id` and `pathName` properties.
-See [Step 1: Load the Builder](#step-1-load-the-builder) for more.
+    >- See [Customization Builder Reference](/doc/commerce/customization/builder-reference.html) for details about the Builder.

-- **Navigate to Your Local Host to View the Builder Experience**
+4. **Navigate to Your Local Host to View the Builder Experience**

     The Builder loads into your chosen HTML element (in this case, a `<div>` with attribute `id="nikeid-app"`), and it invokes the necessary services to render the experience: